Galapagos Island & Ecuador Vacation Preparation Tips

 - Leisure shoes

-I am planning on doing many climbing tours such as the Cotopaxi, Chimborazo, Cayambe and others.
-This is why I brought different layers of clothes.
-While during the day you most likely won’t need a fleece jacket, at higher altitude it can get chilly.
-Even though the temperature is pleasant year round, it is custom to wear long jeans while in the city.
+I am planning on doing quite a few climbing tours, such as Cotopaxi, Chimborazo, Cayambe and others.
+Thus, I brought different layers of clothes.
+During the day you most likely won’t need a fleece jacket, but at higher altitudes it can get chilly.
+Even though the temperature is pleasant year-round, it is custom to wear long jeans while in the city.

-To save space make sure to wear the clothes that take the most space.
-Do for example wear jeans and your hiking shoes.
+To save space, make sure to wear the clothes that take up the most space, for example, wear jeans and your hiking shoes.

-One thing that is ideal for packing your back are packing cubes.
-Packing cubes keep your backpack nicely organized and prevent it from becoming one big mess in which you will never be able to find the thing you just needed.
+Packing cubes are ideal for packing your backpack.
+Packing cubes keep your backpack nicely organized, and prevent it from becoming one big mess in which you will never be able to find the things that you need.

-When you visit the Galapagos Islands vacation, definitely bring sunglasses, a hat or other face cover.
-If you get sunburned easily bring some UV-proof clothes for the water.
-The sun is notoriously fierce at the equator and it is very easy to end up burned.
+When you visit the Galapagos Islands, you should definitely bring sunglasses, a hat or another type of facial cover.
+If you sunburn easily, bring some UV-proof clothes for the water.
+The sun is notoriously fierce along the equator, and it is very easy to wind up burned.

-I hope this post helped you getting an idea of how your backpack could look like and inspires you to pack your stuff and start your own adventure!
-Follow this blog to keep in touch with my experiences within this beautiful county.
+I hope this post helped you get an idea of what your backpack could look like, and it inspires you to pack your stuff and start your own adventure!
+Follow this blog to keep in touch with my experiences in this beautiful country.